ASTRO logo

 Did you know?

-🌍 The Orange River is the longest river in South Africa, stretching approximately 2,200 kilometers.
+🌊 The Orange River is one of the longest rivers in Southern Africa, stretching about 2,200 kilometers (1,367 miles).

-πŸ”„ The river is home to a variety of fish species, including yellowfish and catfish.
+🐟 The Orange River is home to unique fish species like yellowfish and catfish.

 Show Less